PerNilsson360/jstr/README.md

 echo '{"a":{"b":[1, 1, 1]}}' | jxp --xpath="not(/a/b != 1)"
 true
 ```
 Finally all b nodes are equal to 1.
-Ordering relations <, <= >= are only
+Ordering relations <, <=, >, >= are only
 available for numbers.
 ```
 echo '{"a":{"b":[1, 2, 3]}}' | jxp --xpath="/a/b < 1"
 jxp, exception: Value::checkOrderingRelationArgs, can not compare node sets
 ```
+The following example shows that if there is one value in a node set it is
+allowed when using oredering relations.
 ```
 echo '{"a":{"b":[1]}}' | jxp --xpath="/a/b < 1"
 false
 ```
 ## Filters
 A filter in XPath is denoted by a pair of square brackets.
 It is typicaly
-applied on path expressions which returns node sets.
-But they can be applied on
+applied to path expressions which returns node sets.
+But they can also be
-primitive values.
-Conceptually each filter expressions is evaluated on each
+applied on primitive values.
+Conceptually each filter expressions is evaluated
-value of a node set and if it evaluate to true the corresponsing node is kept.
+on each value of a node set and if it evaluates to true the corresponding node
-Otherwise it is filtered away.
-The following filters away all elements that are
+is kept, otherwise it is filtered away.
+The following example filters away all
-not equalt to 1.
+"b" nodes that are not equalt to 1.
 ```
 echo '{"a":{"b":[1, 2, 3]}}' | jxp --xpath="/a/b[. = 1]"
 [1]